All articles

 Published

-Mukta Dhanuka, a Product Lead for Responsible Monetization at Meta, argues that companies celebrating dramatic drops in support volume after AI deployment are often mistaking suppression for success, and that the fix is building systems for deep listening.
+Mukta Dhanuka, a Product Lead with two decades of experience, argues that companies celebrating dramatic drops in support volume after AI deployment are often mistaking suppression for success, and that the fix is building systems for deep listening.

 Credit: CX Current

-If your support issues have gone down 90% in one week, one month, or six months, there is a high likelihood that you haven't solved all the problems.
+If your support issues have gone down drastically over a few months or even a year, even in a single category, that alone shouldn't be celebrated without understanding why.
 You've potentially just created a wall for people to reach you.

 Mukta Dhanuka